Indexes on Computed Columns

 You can define indexes on computed columns as long as the following requirements are met:

 - Determinism requirements

 - SET option requirements

 All function references in the computed column must have the same owner as the table.

 Expressions are deterministic if they always return the same result for a specified set of inputs.
 The IsDeterministic property of the COLUMNPROPERTY function reports whether a computed_column_expression is deterministic.

 The computed_column_expression must be deterministic.
-A computed_column_expression is deterministic when one or more of the following is true:
+A computed_column_expression is deterministic when all of the following are true:

 All functions that are referenced by the expression are deterministic and precise.
 These functions include both user-defined and built-in functions.
 For more information, see Deterministic and Nondeterministic Functions.
 Functions might be imprecise if the computed column is PERSISTED.
 For more information, see Creating Indexes on Persisted Computed Columns later in this topic.